 This section is to help dialogue circle initiators and facilitators (who may or may not be the same people) prepare for hosting successful Sacred Ground dialogue circles.
 Please be sure to read the “Participant Preparation Guide” as well, as it covers information relevant to both participants and facilitators that is not provided below.

 There are a few interconnected choices you will need to make about the structure/format of the Sacred Ground Dialogue Series.
-You may wish to take the lead in orchestrating these decisions ahead of time via one-on-one conversations with participants as they are considering signing up, or it may make more sense to have this be a set of group decisions made in-person during the first session.
+You may wish to take the lead in orchestrating these decisions ahead of time via one-on-one conversations with participants as they are considering signing up, or it may make more sense to have this be a set of group decisions made during the first session.

 a.
 Whether to watch the films together

 A key decision is whether the dialogue circle watches the assigned films together and then discusses them, or whether participants watch the films on their own and then gather as a circle to discuss in the following session.
 The password for accessing the films is meant to be shared with dialogue circle members so they can stream them online at home.
 Note: Please familiarize yourself with the restrictions that exist as part of The Episcopal Church’s licensing of the films and readings (which are explained in a section of the “Participant Preparation Guide”), and take leadership in making sure participants abide by them.